 - 1998: J.D., University of California, Berkeley, Boalt Hall School of Law, Berkeley, California

 - 1993: A.B., Social Anthropology, Harvard College, Cambridge, Massachusetts

 Elisabeth Sedano, Ph.D., is an assistant professor (teaching) of spatial sciences at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.

-She teaches in the Spatial Sciences Institute undergraduate programs as well as the online Graduate Programs in Geographic Information Science and Technology.
-The courses she teaches include SSCI 265: The Water Planet, SSCI 301: Maps and Spatial Reasoning.
+She teaches students of all levels in the Spatial Sciences Institute academic programs.
+The undergraduate courses she teaches include SSCI 265: The Water Planet and SSCI 301: Maps and Spatial Reasoning.
 At the master’s level, the courses she teaches and has taught include SSCI 581: Concepts in Spatial Thinking, SSCI 583: Spatial Analysis and Modeling and SSCI 591: Web GIS.
 At the doctoral level, Sedano teaches SSCI 601b: Population, Health and Place Research Practicum.

 Sedano serves as the faculty advisor for SC Mappers, the USC student organization.